Learning Fair Classifiers with Partially Annotated Group Labels: Confidence-based Group Label Assignment

 \begin{prop} Assume a binary group $\mathcal{A}=\{0,1\}$.
 Let $\Delta(x,y;f,P)$ be the influence of $x$ on DEO, $\Delta(f,P)$ (abbreviated as $\Delta(x,y)$).
 That is, from $\Delta(f,P) = T(\sum_{x\in \{x|f(x)=1\}} |\Delta(x,y)|)$ where $T(\cdot)$ is the maximum or average over $y$, $\Delta(x,y)$ is defined as follows: { } Let $\widebar P(A|X,Y)$ and $\widehat P(A|X,Y)$ be modified distributions by the vanilla pseudo labeling and \ours, respectively: { } where $0.5\leq\tau \leq1$ is a threshold value.
 Then, we denote $\widebar{P}(X|A,Y)$ and $\widehat{P}(X|A,Y)$ as the distributions induced by $\widebar P(A|X,Y)$ and $\widehat P(A|X,Y)$.
 We also define $\widebar{\Delta}(x,y)\triangleq{\Delta}(x,y;f,\widebar{P})$ and $\widehat{\Delta}(x,y)\triangleq{\Delta}(x,y;f,\widehat{P})$ as the estimations of $\Delta(x,y)$ Then, for any classifier $f$, each $y$ and all $x \in \{x|f(x)=1 \ \ \text{and}\ \ 1-\tau < P(A=1|X=x,Y=y)<\tau \}$, there exists a $\tau$ that satisfies following inequality:

-\end{prop} The proof of the proposition is given in \cref{appendix-sec:proof}.
-It helps to get a high-level understanding of the advantages of our \ours over the vanilla pseudo labeling although the proposition \ref{thm:prop1} is not exactly equivalent to the inequality for $\Delta(f,P)$.
-In practice, due to the simplicity, we approximate the true distribution $P(A=a|X,Y)$ by one group classifier $g$ which learns $P(A=a|X)$, instead of training $|\mathcal{Y}|$ number of group classifiers for each $y$.
-As reported from our experiment in \cref{appendix-sec:groupclsf}, our group classifier approximates $P(A=a|X)$ well by achieving more than 85\% with 50\% of group-labeled training data.
+\end{prop} The proof is in the Appendix.
+It helps to get a high-level understanding of the advantages of \ours over the vanilla PS although the Proposition \ref{thm:prop1} is not exactly equivalent to the inequality for $\Delta(f,P)$.
+In practice, due to the simplicity, we approximate the true distribution $P(A=a|X,Y)$ by one group classifier $g$ which learns $P(A=a|X)$, instead of training $|\mathcal{Y}|$ group classifiers for each $y$.
+As reported from our experiment in the Appendix, our group classifier approximates $P(A=a|X)$ well by achieving more than 85\% group accuracy with 50\% of group-labeled training data.

-We also present a conceptual intuition of the random label assignment of \ours.
-We show that assigning random labels to a partition of the given data points, $\mathcal X_U$, is equivalent to ignoring the DEO fairness constraint to the data points in $\mathcal X_U$ by the following proposition.
+We also show that assigning random labels to a partition of the given data points, $\mathcal X_U$, is equivalent to ignoring the DEO constraint to the data points in $\mathcal X_U$:

 \begin{prop} Assume $\mathcal{X}$ is partitioned into any two sets, $\mathcal{X}_L$ and $\mathcal{X}_U$.
 Let $\widetilde{P}(A|X,Y)$ be a modified version of $P(A|X,Y)$ as follows: {